rgrams/rendercam/README.md

 ## Window Update Listeners

 Sometimes you may have scripts or shaders that need to be updated when the window or camera is changed.
-The following module functions let you add and remove functions from a list of functions that will be called whenever the window is resized or the camera is switched.
-Every function will be passed the following arguments:
+The following module functions let you add and remove items from a list of URLs that will be sent a the following message whenever the window is resized or the camera is switched:

+### window_update

+_FIELDS_
 * __window__ <kbd>vector3</kbd> - The same as `rendercam.window`.
 The new size of the window.
 * __viewport__ <kbd>table</kbd> - The same as `rendercam.viewport`.
 Contains:
 	* __x__ <kbd>number</kbd> - The viewport X offset (black bar width) for fixed aspect ratio cameras.